jasperRob/jasperRob/README.md

-## Sing Star Ultimate Party for PlayStation 2 is the greatest game ever
+## Sing Star Ultimate Party for PlayStation 2 is the greatest game

 ## Trained with the camels